kunisaki-patorishia/Simple-Data-Explorer/README.md

 - ✅ Filtering by search term, department, and role
 - ✅ Sorting by any column in ascending/descending order
 - ✅ Pagination with configurable page size (1-100 records per page)
-- ✅ SQLite database with seeding capability
+- ✅ SQLite database (local) or PostgreSQL (production) with seeding capability
 - ✅ CORS configured for frontend communication
 - ✅ Comprehensive error handling for invalid requests
 - ✅ Simple in-memory caching (30-second TTL) for improved performance